Rapha149/VoidTotem/README.md

     # The ingredients in case "shaped" is enabled.
     # The shape may differ from the original 3x3.
 For example it can be 2x3, 3x2 or 2x2.
+    # You have to provide at least 1 and at most 3 rows and at least 1 and at most 3 ingredients per row.
     shapedIngredients:
     - chorus_fruit | diamond | chorus_fruit
     - ender_pearl | totem_of_undying | ender_pearl